-Providence Has Freed Our Hands: Women's Missions and the American Encounter with Japan (Women in Religion)
+Providence Has Freed Our Hands: Women's Missions and the American Encounter with Japan (Women and Gender in Religion)

 The author uses the story of Elizabeth Russell, a colorful missionary to Japan, as the backbone for her study.
 As a member of the Women's Foreign Missionary Society of the Methodist Episcopal Church, one of the most powerful women's institutions of the late nineteenth century, Russell founded a progressive school for girls in Japan, defying the conservative ideologies not only of her own organization but also of the government of Japan.
 Transformed by her experience in Japan, Russell became a forceful advocate for racial tolerance and women's access to education.
 With a storyteller's gift for narration, Seat illustrates how Russell's own life reflected the key issues fueling women's missions: increased access to higher education, the impact of evangelical spirituality on women's identities, and the broadening horizons available to women, while Russell's missionary work in turn opened up new discourses in American culture.